Learnware-LAMDA/Learnware/docs/components/spec.rst

 Learnware specification is the core component of the learnware paradigm, linking all processes about learnwares, including uploading, organizing, searching, deploying and reusing.

-In this section, we will introduce the concept and design of learnware specification in the ``learnware`` package.
+In this section, we will introduce the concept and design of learnware specification in the ``Learnware`` package.
 We will then explore ``regular specification``\ s tailored for different data types such as tables, images and texts.
 Lastly, we cover a ``system specification`` specifically assigned to table learnwares by the learnware market, aimed at accommodating all available table learnwares into a unified "specification world" despite their heterogeneity.